PostHog/posthog.com/contents/product-engineers/nps-vs-csat-vs-ces.md

 Your NPS score is the `% of promoters - % of detractors`.
 The scores range between -100 (100% negative) and +100 (100% positive).

-For example, let's say you survey `100` people. `70` people give a promoter score and `20` people give a detractor score.
-Your NPS would be `70% - 20% = 50%`.
+For example, let's say you survey `100` people. `50` are promoters, `30` are passives, and `20` are detractors.
+Your NPS would be `50% - 20% = 30`.

 ### What is a good NPS score for SaaS?

 Anything above 0 is good, above 20 is great, and above 50 is amazing.
-According to [Satmetrix](https://www.satmetrix.com/wp-content/uploads/2023/07/NICE-Net-Promoter-Benchmarks-2023.pdf), the average NPS score for SaaS apps is 27.
+According to [Satmetrix](https://www.satmetrix.com/wp-content/uploads/2023/07/NICE-Net-Promoter-Benchmarks-2023.pdf), the average NPS score for software and apps is 27.

 Below is a table with a benchmark of NPS scores from well-known SaaS products.